This online collection is the outcome of a project which explored our relationship to our personal possessions and museum artefacts.

 Participants each chose both a personal possession and a museum object or artwork from National Museums Liverpool's collection that they felt a connection to.
 This online exhibition presents these museum objects and the personal possessions of the participants.

 In a similar way, we can sometimes have a personal connection to a museum artefact.
-When we look at an artwork or an artefact, we may find ourselves engaged with the object.
-The reason we're drawn to certain museum artefacts is also based on our personal association to the object and the way we relate to objects depends on our own experiences.
-Like possessions, our connection to museum objects is a based on personal association.
+When we look at an artwork or an artefact, we can find ourselves moved or engaged by then, and they can sometimes become important to our lives or personalities.
+Like our personal objects, the reason we relate to certain museum artefacts is based on our personal experiences.

-This project explores this concept of personal connection in museum artefacts.
-We invited a group of participants to consider this idea in a workshop in which they each presented a personal possession and chose a museum artefact from the collections of the National Museums Liverpool based on personal connection.
-This online collection presents these museum objects and the personal possessions of the participants.
+To explore this, we invited a group of participants to take part in a workshop where they each presented a personal possession and chose a museum artefact from the collections of the National Museums Liverpool.
+This online collection presents these museum objects and the personal possessions of the participants and explores the relationship between the two.

-Each of these objects have been transformed into cryptocollectibles which are digital objects tracked on a blockchain.
-Blockchain technology creates a provenance for digital assets such as artwork; it provides us with a way of proving authenticity and ownership of a digital thing.
+Each of these objects have been transformed into crypto-collectibles which are digital objects tracked on a blockchain.
+These collectables were then passed on to the participants to keep.
+Blockchain technology creates a provenance for digital assets and provides us with a way of proving authenticity and ownership of a digital thing.